ted537/asm374/README.md

 # asm374
-assembler for a simple RISC2 programming language
+assembler for a simple RISC programming language